Runbook

 "key_id": self._key_id,

-"algorithm": "AES_256_GCM"
+"algorithm": "AES_256_GCM",

 }

-def decrypt_plan(self, envelope: dict) -> str:
+async def decrypt_plan(self, envelope: dict) -> str:

-wrapped_dek_blob = base64.b64decode(envelope["wrapped_dek"])
+wrapped = base64.b64decode(envelope["wrapped_dek"])

 iv = base64.b64decode(envelope["iv"])